 We also acquire hybrid ARMs that have initial fixed interest rate periods generally ranging from two to seven years which subsequently convert to ARMs.
 During a rapidly increasing or decreasing interest rate environment financing costs would increase or decrease more rapidly than would interest rates on mortgages, which would remain fixed until their next interest rate adjustment date.
-In order to provide some protection against any resulting basis risk shortfall on the related liabilities, we purchase derivative instruments.
-Derivative instruments are based upon the principal balance that would result under assumed prepayment speeds.
+In order to provide some protection against any resulting basis risk shortfall on the related liabilities, we purchase derivatives.
+Derivatives are based upon the principal balance that would result under assumed prepayment speeds.

 We measure the sensitivity of our net interest income to changes in interest rates affecting interest sensitive assets and liabilities using various simulations.
-These simulations take into consideration changes that may occur in investment and financing strategies, changes in the forward yield curve, changes in interest rate hedging strategy, changes in mortgage prepayment speeds and changes in the volume of mortgage acquisitions and originations.
+These simulations take into consideration changes that may occur in investment and financing strategies, changes in the forward yield curve, changes in interest rate risk management strategy, changes in mortgage prepayment speeds and changes in the volume of mortgage acquisitions and originations.

 As part of various interest rate simulations, we calculate the effect of potential changes in interest rates on our interest-earning assets and interest-bearing liabilities and their affect on overall earnings.
 The simulations assume instantaneous and parallel shifts in interest rates and to what degree those shifts affect net interest income.
-First, we estimate our net interest income for the next twelve months using current period end data along with 12-month projections of the following:
+First, we estimate net interest income along with net cash flows on derivatives for the next twelve months using balance sheet data and the notional amount of derivatives as of the applicable date with 12-month projections of the following: